hellmarbecker/blog/_drafts/2021-10-17-reading avro-streams-from-confluent-cloud-into-druid.markdown

 druid.extensions.loadList=["druid-hdfs-storage", "druid-kafka-indexing-service", "druid-datasketches", "druid-avro-extensions"]
 ```

+## Setting things up in Confluent Cloud

 - set up confluent cloud
   - create topic tut-avro with default parameters
   - create API key
     - choose granular key
     - create service account
     - set 2 acl's on the service account so that the account can read and write the topic
-    - note down the Kafka API key and secret
+    - note down the Kafka API key and secret, as well as the bootstrap server URL.
+You can find these if you go for example `Data integration` > `Clients` > `New client` > `Java`.
   - enable schema registry, otherwise avro won't work
     - create an API key and secret for SR too
     - note these down, and also the URL for SR
   - set up Kafka Connect with the managed Datagen connector.
 For this tutorial, we use the `CLICKSTREAM` data generator.
 Also, we want to generate Avro data, so select the format to be `AVRO`.

+If you have everything configured, you can peek into the topic in the Confluent Cloud GUI and verify that data is arriving.

+## First attempt to ingest these data into Druid

 in Druid, start the ingestion